 Along the eastern shore of North America alone, there were probably as many as 17 major European epidemics among the Indian tribes, some of which traveled north from Mexico, others of which were passed on by incidental contact along the shorelines with passing European vessels.
 These epidemics included such devastating scourges as smallpox in 1519, typhus in 1531, and typhus again in 1585.
 That’s only pointing to the largest and most disastrous of them.

 The casualty list from these epidemics among Indians was horrendous.
-Estimates of deaths from these epidemics range anywhere from 70 percent to 9 percent of the eastern North American Indian population.
-That’s only speaking about eastern North America.
+Estimates of deaths from these epidemics range anywhere from 70 to 9% of the eastern North American Indian population; that’s only speaking about eastern North America.
 The same percentage had probably prevailed at other points in America as well.

 The Last of the Conquistadors

 By the end of the 1600s, the Spanish New World settlements—ruled from a distance in Europe by King Charles V—had matured from being an extraction society, where people, like Cortés, came only in the hope of seizing wealth that they could take back and live upon in Spain.
 It had changed to a permanent settler society, where Spaniards became permanent colonists without any expectation of returning to Spain, wealthy or otherwise.
-Now, only a few were still trying to do the work, or, in this case, the profitable havoc of the conquistadors.
+Only a few were still trying to do the work—in this case, the profitable havoc of the conquistadors.

 In 1516, Juan Ponce de Leon explored and mapped the coast of Florida.
-In 1521, he tried to do what his comrades had done, and that was to establish a profitable Spanish settlement there; the Indians killed him and drove the Spaniards off, though.
+In 1521, he tried to do what his comrades had done, and that was to establish a profitable Spanish settlement there; the Indians killed him and drove the Spaniards off.